 Details

-- Construction: Multiple layers of gel memory foam over a supportive high-density foam core
+- Construction: Thicker foam comfort over a high-density core

 Review Score